 Suspension is removal of a student from participation in the normal course of school activities.
 In special cases, students can receive an indefinite suspension.
 We consider suspension to be a serious disciplinary action, which is imposed only after student and faculty perspectives have been voiced.
 Parents will receive verbal and written notification of the decision, complete with explanation and consequences, and a copy of the notice will be placed in the student's file.
 The administration will determine the length and conditions of the suspension.
-Students with a suspension must follow the same rules for make-up work as for excused absences; however, the assignments missed during suspension will receive a 25% reduction in grade.
+Students with a suspension may earn up to 50% of the overall grade of the assignment(s) missed while under a suspension.
 As suspension is a serious consequence for inappropriate behavior, we desire that students learn from the discipline.